Helping You Seek Justice

 Disputes and Breaches of Contract

 All parties involved in a Louisiana construction contract are expected to honor the terms of the agreement.
 Disputes may arise due to a breach of contract or if any party defaults on their contractual obligations.

 Resolving legal disputes involving construction projects often requires interacting with the existing agreement, the client, contractor, and other parties involved.
 Our trusted legal team will work intelligently with all parties involved to determine the best way to resolve such legal disputes – mediation or litigation.

 Litigation is among the possible options to resolve legal disputes involving construction projects.
 Whether you're dealing with a dispute at the project's start, completion stage, or due to performance after completion, our experienced construction litigation attorneys will fight vigorously to protect your legal rights and offer you the reliable representation you need in your construction lawsuit.

 As a construction professional, understanding your legal rights and responsibilities is crucial.
 Depending on your unique situation, you may need a skilled construction law attorney to protect your rights or represent your business at different phases of the construction project.

-J. Clay LeJeune, Attorney at Law, LLC is a full-service construction law and litigation firm committed to offering personalized legal counsel and brilliant advocacy to property owners, real estate developers, general contractors, sureties, subcontractors, architects, designers, and engineers, adept laborers, and other construction professionals.
+LeJeune & Associates is a full-service construction law and litigation firm committed to offering personalized legal counsel and brilliant advocacy to property owners, real estate developers, general contractors, sureties, subcontractors, architects, designers, and engineers, adept laborers, and other construction professionals.